 The Black Physicians' Association of Ontario (BPAO) plays a vital role in addressing health disparities affecting Black Ontarians.
 Our Continuing Professional Development (CPD) events are designed to equip all healthcare professionals with the knowledge needed to meet the unique health needs of Black and Racialized communities, while also highlighting the systemic barriers that prevent equitable healthcare access.

-On November 30th, 2024, we invite you to join us at the historic Omni King Edward Hotel in downtown Toronto for a full-day CPD event focused on Black Women's Health.
+On November 30th, 2024, we invite you to join us at the historic Omni King Edward Hotel in downtown Toronto for a full-day accredited CPD event focused on Black Women's Health.
 This event will provide up-to-date insights into managing a range of health issues specific to Black women, including fertility, breast cancer, menorrhagia, anemia, PCOS, metabolic syndrome, the use of semaglutides, menopause, aging, and dementia.

 Attendees will include family physicians, obstetricians and gynecologists, nurse practitioners, medical learners, and allied health professionals.